QuantEcon/lecture-source-py/rst_files/python_advanced_features.rst

     x = 'bar'  # No names bound to the first object

-What happens here is that the first object, with identity ``164994764`` is garbage collected
+What happens here is that the first object is garbage collected

 In other words, the memory slot that stores that object is deallocated, and returned to the operating system